Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Larger test problems}

 The test problems dealt with above had $|O| \leq 30$, with $W_A=8$ and $T \leq 6$.
-In order to consider some larger test problems we randomly generated some further problems (in the same manner as in~\cite{valle2017}) with $|O|=25,30,50,75$ and $W_A=8,16$.\footnote{For the benefit of future workers the larger test problems that we generated and solved are publicly available at \href{http://www.dcc.ufmg.br/~arbex/orderpicking.html}{http://www.dcc.ufmg.br/$\sim$arbex/orderpicking.html}.}
+In order to consider some larger test problems we randomly generated some further problems (in the same manner as in~\cite{valle2017}) with $|O|=25,30,50,75$ and $W_A=8,16$.

-Above we compared our results with the results given in~\cite{valle2017}.
-In order to be consistent here therefore we applied the approach in that paper to these larger problems, with a time limit of 6 hours.
+In Table~\ref{table2} and Table~\ref{table3} we compared our distance approximation approach with the results given by the optimal branch-and-cut approach~\cite{valle2017}.
+We also applied that optimal approach to these larger problems.
 The solutions obtained are shown in Table~\ref{table7a}.
-Only three of the 96 cases seen in Table~\ref{table7a} terminated before the 6 hour time limit.
-Hence the average computation time for the problems shown in Table~\ref{table7a} is (effectively) 21600 seconds.

 Table~\ref{table_da_sl} shows the results for our distance approximation approach on the single block larger problems.
 Here the percentage deviation values given are calculated with respect to the values shown in Table~\ref{table7a}.
 Considering Table~\ref{table_da_sl} we can see from the problems solved to proven optimality that (for a given $\Delta$ and $|O|$) increasing $W_A$ has a very significant effect on computation time.
-Note however that, as shown by the negative average percentage deviation values, the results obtained are superior to those obtained by applying the approach of~\cite{valle2017}, which, as noted above, required an average of 21600 seconds of computation.
+Note however that, as shown by the negative average percentage deviation values, the results obtained are superior to those obtained by applying the approach of~\cite{valle2017}, which required an average of 21600 seconds of computation.

+One point to note from Table~\ref{table_da_sl} is that even for those single block instances where we did not solve our distance approximation approach to proven optimality the best-known solution value found at time limit termination corresponded to the subsequent routing solution value.

 It is clear from Table~\ref{table_da_sl} that as problem size increases finding the exact (optimal) solution to our distance approximation formulation becomes increasingly difficult.
 For this reason we might, for larger problems, utilise our partial integer optimisation (PIO) heuristic, which is itself directly based upon our mathematical distance approximation formulation.